Effective Field Theory for Leptoquarks: SCET formalism for the vector leptoquark

+Only the operators containing the zero-momentum Higgs doublet (\ref{2bodyS3sub2}) contribute to the power-suppressed two-body decays at tree level.
+We find the decay rates

-\section{\boldmath{SCET formalism for the vector leptoquark $U_1^{\mu}(3,1,\frac{2}{3})$}}
+\section{\boldmath SCET formalism for the vector leptoquark $U_1(3,1,\frac{2}{3})$}

-The vector $U_1^{\mu}$ is another interesting example from the family of leptoquarks that has been introduced as a solution to the departures from SM in the flavour sector \cite{Barbieri:2015yvd,Buttazzo:2017ixm}.
-It is a color triplet, $SU(2)$ singlet and has hypercharge $2/3$.
-In the following section we analyse its decays in leading and subleading order in power counting.
-All interactions of the field $U_1^{\mu}$ here are described in the soft limit by the HVEFT shown in Section \ref{HSEFT}.
+The vector $U_1$ is another interesting example from the family of leptoquarks, which has been introduced as a solution to departures from the SM in the flavor sector \cite{Barbieri:2015yvd,Buttazzo:2017ixm}.
+It is a color triplet, $SU(2)_L$ singlet and has hypercharge $\frac23$.
+In the following section we analyze its decays at leading order in power counting.
+The soft interactions of the field $U_1$ are described in HVET, as discussed earlier in Section~\ref{HSEFT}.